codingforeveryone/READMEs/JavaScript/conditional-operator.md

 return  condition===true ? "condition check result is true" : "condition check result is false"
 ```

-In this case, we return the first string if the check of condition returns `true`, otherwise we return the second string.
+In this case, the first string is returned if the condition evaluates to `true`, otherwise the second string is returned.

 ###Combining conditional operators